Mukaa

-le

 Mukaa is a ward in Makueni County, Kenya with around 26500 inhabitants as estimated in 2011 census.
 Mukaa was founded in the late 19th century by AIM (Africa Inland Mission, Later Africa Inland Church) Missionaries.
 They built a church.

 Historical Background

 The area became a hub for evangelical outreach and education, with institutions such as Mukaa Primary School, Mukaa Boys High School, and the AIC Mukaa Children’s Home emerging around the mission center.Mukaa Ward is governed under the County Government of Makueni, with administrative oversight provided by the Independent Electoral and Boundaries Commission (IEBC).